What is pouring?

-Pouring is most commonly used to get a “surfboard finish”; a super glossy, brushless and smooth rich layer of color or clear coating on a painting.
-This is often obtained by using toxic resins.
-However, there are ways to get the same results with non-toxic acrylic.
+Pouring is commonly used to get a “surfboard finish” – a super glossy, brushless and smooth rich layer of color or clear coating on a painting.
+This can be obtained by using toxic resins.
+However, there are ways to get the same result by pouring non-toxic acrylic instead of resins.

-(1) Use a rigid surface to keep from buckling while drying.
+Step 1: Use a rigid surface to keep it from buckling (like canvas would) while drying.

-(2) Properly prepare the surface before pouring by applying a stain sealer.
-Then prime the surface with Gesso.
-These steps will keep stains from coming through the surface into the poured medium.
+Step 2: Prepare the surface prior to pouring by applying a stain sealer using any acrylic gloss medium.
+Then once that is dry, prime the surface with acrylic Gesso.
+These two steps (stain sealing and priming) will keep any surface impurities (these happen naturally in all surfaces) from creating a stain that will move from the surface into the poured medium.

-(3) Use a medium that is made specifically for pouring, like Golden’s GAC800.
-If using other fluid mediums, such as Clear Tar Gel or Self-Leveling Gel, dilute up to 40% with water and spread thinly to avoid crevicing.
+Step 3: Use a medium that is made specifically for pouring, like Golden’s GAC 800.
+If using other fluid mediums for pouring, such as Clear Tar Gel or Self-Leveling Gel, dilute them up to 25% with water and spread the pour thinly to avoid crevicing.

-(4) Level your surface before pouring so while it dries it won’t shift.
+Step 4: Level your surface before pouring so it won’t shift while it dries.

-(5) Once your medium is poured, immediately spray lightly with alcohol to eliminate bubbles.
+Step 5: Once your medium is poured, while it is still very wet, immediately spray this poured wet surface lightly with isopropyl alcohol to eliminate bubbles.

-(6) For deep pours apply duct tape around the edges like a wall, seal the seam with a gel, then pour as deep as you want using GAC800.
+Step 6: For deep pours that are deeper than 1/4″ thick, apply duct tape around the edges like a wall, seal the seam with a gel, then pour as deep as you want using GAC 800.
 This is the only non-toxic medium that I know of that can be poured deeper than ¼” without crevicing.
-(Toxic resins can be used in deep pours without crevicing, but will outgas for up to a week while drying).
+(Toxic resins can be used in deep pours without crevicing, but will outgas toxic fumes for up to a week while drying).